 "Relieving pain is the number one priority for any pet facing a disability."

-- Relieving pain is the number one priority for any pet facing a disability.
-Many excellent pain management strategies are available, depending on the cause for discomfort: medication, nutrition, massage, acupuncture, chiropractic, physical rehabilitation—the list is long.
-With so many options, we can provide comfort care for a wide variety of pain-generating issues, whether or not they are directly related to a specific disability.
+• Relieving pain is the number one priority for any pet facing a disability.
+Many excellent pain management strategies are available, depending on the cause for discomfort: medication, nutrition, massage, acupuncture, chiropractic care, physical rehabilitation, etc. With so many options, we can provide comfort care for a wide variety of pain-generating issues, whether or not they are directly related to a specific disability.

-- Once a pain relief plan is in place, we can focus on any elimination issues (urinary or fecal incontinence) that may be present.
+• Once a pain relief plan is in place, we can focus on any elimination issues (urinary or fecal incontinence) that may be present.
 For instance, in the case of paralysis, the pet will need assistance to urinate.
-Whatever the elimination issue, the veterinary healthcare team will provide whatever guidance and instruction are needed.
+Whatever the elimination issues, the veterinary healthcare team will provide whatever guidance and instruction are needed.

-- After resolving pain and elimination issues, we can next focus on mobility.
-Mobility compromise can occur on quite a spectrum, from weakness to a chronic joint injury to paralysis to limb amputation.
+• After resolving pain and elimination issues, we can next focus on mobility.
+Mobility compromise occurs on a spectrum, from weakness to a chronic joint injury, paralysis to limb amputation.
 Adapting the pet’s lifestyle to accommodate compromised mobility is often limited only by the imagination.
 Packs and modified infant slings can be used to carry cats and small dogs.
-Larger dogs are often willing to be transported in a wagon pulled by their humans.
+Larger dogs can often be transported in a wagon pulled by their humans.
 Pets with rear limb paralysis or profound weakness often learn quickly how to use a wheelchair that they pull behind them.
+If the front legs are compromised, there are modified wheelchairs available.
 Other types of assistive devices can help with everyday mobility as well.

 Some disabilities are not immediately obvious to the outside observer but still require lifestyle adaptations.
 It is important to think through what these pets need in the way of day-to-day support and then help them live their very best life within their limitations.

-"It is important to think through what these pets need in the way of day-to-day support and then help them live their very best life within their limitations."
+"It is important to...help [these pets] live their very best life within their limitations."

 Blindness can be acquired or present from birth.
 Blind dogs should not have unsupervised access to stairs, for instance, although blind cats can generally negotiate them safely.
 Blind animals can be trained to localize and follow sounds such as clicks and whistles.
 In a household with more than one pet, a blind pet will often rely on another animal in the household to lead the way.

-Other invisible disabilities include issues affecting mentation, such as cognitive dysfunction and anxiety disorders.
+Other invisible disabilities include issues affecting mentation (mental awareness), such as cognitive dysfunction and anxiety disorders.
 These are no less real than the loss of a limb, and they require their own specific management strategies.